-The motorhome contains the standard 120-volt residential refrigerator (Figure 5-1), which is powered from an outside source or from the unit's generator or inverter, which uses a 12-volt battery power supply.
+The motorhome contains the 12O-volt style residential refrigerator (Figure 5-1), which is powered from an outside source or from the unit's generator or inverter, which uses a 12-volt battery power supply.

 This unit operates as most home refrigerators do.